|The Crooked Canes|

 Crooked Canes outings are more difficult than the

 Couch Potato Club's.
 They are a LOT less challenging than those offered by the

-The National Ski Areas Association's guide to alpine ski trail difficulty, shown below, adapts well for rating the difficulty of Crooked Cane outings.
-NSAA's difficulty ratings are relative to each individual ski resort's trails, e.g. a Blue Square at a large northeastern resort might be considered a Double Black Diamond at the one ski resort in Alabama.
-Reading outing descriptions on our A-TEAM!, Current (aka "Regular") and Bonus schedule and archive pages provides a reasonable, relative, portrayal of what the Canes enjoy and where the group fits among outing groups in our geographic area.
+The National Ski Areas Association's guide to alpine ski trail difficulty, used also by Parcs Canada to rate hiking trail difficulty is shown below and adapts well for rating Crooked Cane outings.
+NSAA's difficulty ratings are relative to individual ski resort trails, e.g. an "Easier" rating (Green Circle) at a large northeastern resort might be considered " Most Difficult - Use Extra Caution" (Double Black Diamond) at the one ski resort in Alabama.
+Outing descriptions on our Current Schedule and archives provide a reasonable, relative, portrayal of what Canes of various ages and ability enjoy and where the group fits among outing groups in our geographic area.

 Ultimately, one can only determine a good personal fit by asking questions of others in the group and themselves, then by participating in outings that appear to fit their own personal interest, physical condition and ability.

-All Crooked Canes outing ratings (this includes A-TEAM!, Regular (Current Schedule) and Bonus outings) assume that outings such as Moxham, Prospect Mountain, Haystack and Lake Abenakee are in the center of the Blue
+All Crooked Canes outings, including A-TEAM!, Regular and Bonus, assume that Moxham, Prospect Mountain, Haystack and Lake Abenakee are in the center of the Blue

 Square, done under reasonably good conditions.
 Everything else is rated relative to those outings.
 Conditions can greatly affected by weather events on or before an outing.

 Deep snow, heavy rain, wind or cold are all factors that can turn a Blue Square into a Black Diamond - even after the outing has begun.
 Someone sustaining an injury can also significantly

 On our Current Schedule, difficulty icons are in the header line of each outing.
 On Archive pages, letters, eg. "GC," "BS," etc. replace the graphics used on the Current Schedule.